 A forensic science technician is someone who helps investigate crimes by collecting and analyzing physical evidence.
 Most technicians specialize in either crime scene investigation or laboratory analysis.
 Crime scene investigators may work long hours under distressing conditions.

 Would you make a good forensic science technician?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 Forensic science technicians reconstruct crime scenes by carefully studying information gathered by investigators and conducting scientific tests on physical evidence.
 For example, lab technicians may look at photographs of blood splatter patterns and conduct ballistics tests on bullets found at the crime scene to determine the direction from which a shot was fired.